chroma9/Phasmoguide/README.md

 - Intermediate: 120 seconds (2 minutes)
 - Professional: 0 seconds (No Grace Period)

-However, when using a **Ouija Board** during this grace period, there is a 1 in 3 chance that it can end this grace period early.
+However, when using a **Ouija Board** during this grace period, there is a 1 in 3 chance that it can end the Grace Period early.